Are unionised workplaces better for employee health and safety?

 If we assume innocence on the part of the employer, there can be a lot of blind spots that managerial staff have.
 Not working “in the fray” as it were means that certain conditions, like degrading or faulty equipment, an insufficient PPE policy or dangerous production processes might go missed by decision-makers.
 Allowing workers to recognise and raise these potential health and safety flags could save lives and keep employers from potentially expensive lawsuits.

-Why do employers try to supress or dismiss worker concerns?
+Why do employers try to suppress or dismiss worker concerns?

-New equipment, lots of quality PPE, especially so during the pandemic, and possible workflow interruptions can be expensive and potentially time consuming for companies.
-Think of how many workplaces in the UK are still running ancient versions of Windows and you’ll see that reluctancy in practice.
+New equipment, lots of quality PPE, especially so during the pandemic, and possible workflow interruptions can be expensive and potentially time-consuming for companies.
+Think of how many workplaces in the UK are still running ancient versions of Windows, and you’ll see that reluctance in practice.
 The difference here, however, is that staff safety is at risk, rather than just a mild inconvenience.

 Unionising lends stronger support to employee safety concerns